This post is also available in: 简体中文 (Chinese (Simplified))

 |Third YA||1/1/2019 – 31/12/2019||1/11/2019 – 31/10/2020|

-We can conclude that the company will lose its tax incentive for a ten-month period if the company’s financial close is 31 December 2018.
+We can conclude that the company will lose its tax incentive for a ten-month period if the company’s FYE is on 31 December 2018.

 Changes in regulations